-Wednesday afternoon will be dedicated to projects and initiatives leveraging OSM to accelerate the development, standardization, testing and / or deployment of 5G services for different verticals: Automotive, Smart Cities, Smart Manufacturing, Media, ...
-Should you be interested in presenting your work please reach out to OSM_TECH@list.etsi.org
+Wednesday afternoon was dedicated to projects and initiatives leveraging OSM to accelerate the development, standardization, testing and / or deployment of 5G services for different verticals: Automotive, Smart Cities, Smart Manufacturing, Media, ...
+Participants interested in presenting their work had to reach out to OSM_TECH@list.etsi.org

 During OSM Hackfests participants build and try real examples of OSM interaction with different VIMs and NFV infrastructures that are kindly made available by our community members at ETSI or through the OSM Remote Labs network.

 - VNF vendors, who want to onboard their VNF in OSM following best practices

 - System Integrators, who want to get started with OSM

 - Service providers, who want to get first hand operational experience with OSM

 - Academia and Universities, who are using or considering OSM as platform for their research activities in networking

 - Experimented developers and users that want to share and test with the community